Subaru Forester Years to Avoid

 The Subaru Forester is known for blending SUV capability with the handling of a smaller car, making it a go-to choice for drivers looking for reliability and versatility.
 However, even the most reliable vehicles have years that fall short, and the Forester is no exception.
 While many models perform admirably, some years are plagued with recurring issues that potential buyers should avoid.
-This article takes a deep dive into Subaru Forester Years to Avoid: 1998-2001, 2003, 2010, 2011, and 2014.

 Why Should Certain Subaru Forester Years Be Avoided?